Hand in hand we journey together with Jesus by our side

 As a school we acknowledge that good attendance and punctuality are essential to the progress of each child and parents are encouraged to ensure that their children do not stay away from school without good reason.
 We offer strong links between school and home and our school attendance officer is able to monitor and support parents/carers and children who are experiencing difficulties regarding punctuality and attendance.

 Information is available to parents/carers through newsletters and websites.
 Questionnaires give parents/carers the opportunity to air their views of the school in confidence and the outcomes are analysed in order to make school improvements.
-At the weekly coffee mornings informal discussions can be arranged about topics of educational interest such as dyslexia.
 Staff are able to signpost parents/carers to relevant advice and support when requested.
 School work closely with children and families and social care where there are safeguarding or child protection concerns.